TRUSTEES, MEMBERS AND SOME KEY STAFF

 The Multi-Academy Trust and the Chief Executive Officer, who is the Accounting Officer, work in partnership on the strategic running of the trust.

-The Multi Academy Trust operates strategically and holds the Chief Executive to account for the running of the academy and its related functions.
+The Multi Academy Trust operates strategically and holds the Chief Executive and the Headteacher to account for the running of the academy and its related functions.

-At least annually, the Trust comprehensively, and formally reviews the thresholds of responsibility and delegation between the Academy Trust, the Chief Executive Officer, the Chief Operating Officer, The Chief Finance Officer, the Headteachers and other key management personnel.
+At least annually when agreeing the budget, the Trust comprehensively, and formally reviews the thresholds of responsibility and delegation between the Academy Trust, the Chief Executive Officer, The Chief Finance Officer, the academy Business Manager the Headteacher, Deputy Headteacher and other key management personnel.

-The Chief Executive Officer oversees the running of Berkeley Academy, the founding school in Advantage Multi Academy Trust.
+The Chief Executive Officer oversees the running of Advantage Multi Academy Trust.

 The Headteacher (and her delegates) is (are) responsible for all operational matters and the day to day running of the academy with the Chief Executive/Multi Academy Trust acting as ‘critical friends’ and appraising the Headteacher’s performance annually.